-The CCCE strongly recommends that any community engagement activities (volunteering, research, internships, etc.) offered by campus or community partners that can be effectively completed or provided in a remote environment should continue in this modality in order to reduce overall density of people on all campuses and in communities.
+The CCCE strongly recommends that any community engagement activities (volunteering, research, internships, etc.) offered by campus or community partners that can be effectively completed or provided in an outdoor, socially distanced, or remote environment should continue in this modality in order to reduce overall density of people on all campuses and in communities.

-We encourage all partners to commit to adhering to the Work Safety Rules and reviewing Training on COVID-19 Prevention and the Workplace, by signing the On-Site Engagement Compliance Form at the onset of their partnership.
+We encourage all partners and engaged students to commit to adhering to the below Work Safety Rules and reviewing Training on COVID-19 Prevention and the Workplace.

 Work Safety Rules

 - Immediately prior to reporting to the community partner site, students shall measure their body temperature and self-evaluate to ensure there is no onset of illness.